Most Recent Ancestors of Adrian Fletcher and Angela Williams Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)

 Saint Cuby (aka Cybi)

-was a Celtic Cornish Saint who travelled widely in Cornwall, Wales and the Irish sea.
+was a Celtic Cornish Saint who travelled widely in Cornwall, Wales and on the Irish sea.

 Several churches are dedicated to him, as is a spring enclosure in North Wales where miraculous cures were administered.